 2. Allow individuals to control the level of detail they get and when

-3. Provide individuals with clear options to say ‘yes’ or ‘no’
+3. Provide individuals with clear options to say "yes" or "no"

 4. Be innovative and creative

-Organizations should design and/or adopt innovative consent processes that can be implemented just-in-time, are specific to the context, and are appropriate to the type of interface used.
+The Guidelines say that organizations should design and/or adopt innovative consent processes that can be implemented just-in-time, are specific to the context, and are appropriate to the type of interface used.